Balancing Mental Health and Physical Health

 Healthcare Highways/WebTPA/Taro

-Lyra (EPA)
+Lyra (EAP)

-Private pay is $150 (sliding scale available)
+Private pay is $150 (sliding scale available based on need)

 • Monday - Wednesday: The first appointment seen is at 11am and the last will be seen at 4pm.